 CCPA also increases authentication awareness, thanks to its cybersecurity component to compliance.
 This prevents online identity thieves from accessing information about true data subjects and trolls from duping businesses into deleting all details about a certain user.
 Earlier, when customers canceled their accounts, businesses would retain backups of their data and simply reinstate it when the cancellation request turned out to be fraudulent.
 Now, however, the new privacy law calls for the data to be deleted in its entirety.

 Many businesses find the wait-and-see approach to CCPA tempting.
 After all, enforcement won't begin until July, and even then, regulators will probably target the biggest offenders first.
 In fact, many CISOs consider fines less problematic than preparing for CCPA compliance.
 That is untrue since CCPA allows California citizens to file lawsuits individually in the event of a breach.
-Each privacy violation racks up fines up to $7,500.
+Each privacy violation racks up fines of up to $7,500.
 So, if 1,000 Californians visit your website and complain about the lack of opt-out buttons and notifications, you might be looking at a total penalty of $7.5 million.

 Breaches cost your business $750 for each lost record.
 On top of that, California consumers get to sue your company as well.